Must be taken with SE554 Visual Anthropology Theory

 Available to Stage 3 students only

-This module is subject to a quota and is taught in two streams.
+This module is subject to a quota.

 OverviewThis module explores the use of audio-visual media as research, reflexive and transformational ethnographic practice in tune with contemporary anthropological theorising of ethnographic and documentary film.
 The collaborative and feedback oriented process of using audio-visual media in the production of a short video film that is presented online delivers experiential insights and re-evaluation of the value of video, photography and audio to research, represent and influence aspects of people's lifeworlds.
 The practical instruction in how to develop a project is grounded in exercises that explore cultural and personal assumptions of what a camera does.
 Further training in cinematography, interviewing and sound, camera movement and improvisation, and the flexible uses of DSLR cameras present the key pre-production training.
 Editing theory and practice is taught with a view to efficient workflow and minimal post-production, facilitating knowledge of use in independent multi-media production.
 Web based interactive platforms are introduced with a view to facilitate wider communication and dissemination.
 The value of feedback is emphasised in creating media productions that have academic and personal integrity, resonance with and impact on particular audiences.